jpickell/dotfiles/README.md

 **<a name=".gvimrc">.gvimrc</a>**
 - Added a couple of nice features:
+   1. With a little help from [lmutracker](https://gist.github.com/Glavin001/76ffcca87b946aa0b550f3ca46cb) the background color (dark or light) now initializes based on the Macbook ambient light sensor.
-   1. Mapped &lt;Leader&gt; b to enable on the fly switching from dark to light backgrounds.
+   2. Mapped &lt;Leader&gt; b to enable on the fly switching from dark to light backgrounds.
-   2. Mapped &lt;Leader&gt; z to toggle "Zen Mode" - a super simple distraction free full screen mode.
+   3. Mapped &lt;Leader&gt; z to toggle "Zen Mode" - a super simple distraction free full screen mode.

 - Added a left margin using "foldcolumn=2" (colorized to match the bg via zen.vim)